MythicalCuddles/Introduction-to-Java-Programming-10th-Edition/README.md

 **SwapNumbers.java** - Uses a temp variable to store a variable whilst it is replaced with a new variable.

 **UsingVariables.java** - Learning and using char, int and double data types.

+**ValuesOutput.java** - Takes input from the keyboard THREE integer values and enquires from the user if they wish to have the three values entered output in ascending or descending order.
+Warning: This is very badly coded.